A Method for Learning Large-Scale Computational Construction Grammars from Semantically Annotated Corpora: Methodology

 Let us now have a closer look at how the constructions that were learnt can readily be used to process the previously unseen yet constructionally similar utterance ``\textit{First, Moses told the people every command in the law.}'' (\texttt{OntoNotes NT}).
 First of all, the spaCy-BeNePar parser is called to provide a syntactic analysis of the utterance.
 This analysis is shown in a condensed form under step \Circled{1} in Figure \ref{fig:application}.
 Then, Fluid Construction Grammar's construction application process starts.
 The \texttt{tell(verb)-cxn} detects that `unit-7' matches the features `lemma: tell' and `pos: verb', indicates its frame-evoking potential, and contributes the frame-evoking category `tell(verb)' to the unit (step \Circled{2}).
-After that, the \texttt{arg0(np)-v(v)-arg2(np)-arg1(np)-cxn-1} is able to match its unit schema with the current structure, under the condition that its `\textit{?v-unit}', `\textit{?s-unit}', `\textit{?arg0-unit}', `\textit{?vp-unit}', `\textit{?arg2-unit}' and `\textit{?arg1-unit}' are respectively bound to `unit-7', `unit-1', `unit-4', `unit-5', `unit-8' and `unit-9' in the input structure, and that its `arg0(np)-v(v)-arg2(np)-arg1(np)-1' category is linked to the `tell-verb' category through the construction network.
-This is the case as indicated by the blue line that connects both constructions.
+After that, the \texttt{arg0(np)-v(v)-arg2(np)-arg1(np)-cxn-1} is able to match its unit schema with the current structure, under the condition that its `\textit{?v-unit}', `\textit{?s-unit}', `\textit{?arg0-unit}', `\textit{?vp-unit}', `\textit{?arg2-unit}' and `\textit{?arg1-unit}' are respectively bound to `unit-7', `unit-1', `unit-4', `unit-5', `unit-8' and `unit-9' in the input structure, and that its `arg0(np)-v(v)-arg2(np)-arg1(np)-1' category is linked to the `tell(verb)' category through the construction network.
+The blue line that connects both constructions indicates that this condition is fulfilled.
 The construction now contributes its `argst-cat' and explicitly lists `unit-7', `unit-4', `unit-9' and `unit-8' as respectively taking up the roles of \texttt{v}, \texttt{arg0}, \texttt{arg1} and \texttt{arg2} in the roleset instance identified by the \texttt{tell(verb)-cxn} (step \Circled{3}).
-The \texttt{tell.01-cxn} matches its own category through the `fe-cat' feature with the category contributed by the \texttt{tell(verb)-cxn} and through the `argst-cat' feature with the category contributed by the argument structure construction.
-The three constructions are indeed linked in a triangular way in the construction network.
+The \texttt{tell.01-cxn} matches its `tell.01' category through the `fe-cat' feature with the category contributed by the \texttt{tell(verb)-cxn} and through the `argst-cat' feature with the category contributed by the argument structure construction.
+The three constructions are indeed linked in a triangular way in the construction network, as indicated by the dark blue lines.
 The \texttt{tell.01-cxn} then binds the value of the `roleset' feature to \texttt{tell.01} (step \Circled{4}).
 Finally, the roleset instance is extracted from the structure, formalising that a `\textit{pass along information}' event took place, in which ``\textit{Moses}'' took up the role of `\textit{speaker}', ``\textit{every command in the law}'' the role of `\textit{utterance}' and ``\textit{the people}'' the role of `\textit{hearer}' (step \Circled{5}).
+For a discussion of how such constructions can be used by a hybrid symbolic/distributional processing engine, we refer the interested reader to \citet{verheyen2025you}.

 The learning algorithm follows the same procedure for learning constructions for each roleset annotated in each utterance of a given corpus.
 Whenever a construction would be built that already exists in the construction network (up to renamings of variables and categories), a link to the existing construction is added to the construction network rather than a duplicate construction.
 The frequency of occurrence of both constructions and links is tracked in the construction network during training.
 The construction network captures thus exactly how frequent its different constructions are, as well as how frequently they combine with each other.